pej0918/Robust-AV-Classification/README.md

 | 🎵 Audio Only (Noisy V)   | 0.83            | 0.86                       | +0.03       |
 | ❌ Noise to Both         | 0.71            | 0.80                       | +0.09       |

+#### **Key Insights:**
+1. **Complete Case**:
+   - Both Fine-Tuning (FT) and Prompt Learning (PL) achieve near-perfect performance.
+   - Indicates that Prompt Learning does not degrade performance in ideal conditions despite being computationally more efficient.

+2. **Vision Only (Noisy Audio)**:
+   - PL demonstrates significant improvement (+0.10) over FT by leveraging visual features more effectively through cross-attention and prompts.
+   - Highlights the robustness of PL in compensating for noisy audio data by emphasizing the complementary modality.

+3. **Audio Only (Noisy Visual)**:
+   - Improvement is smaller (+0.03) but still notable.
+   - Reflects that audio data inherently carries less noise sensitivity, and prompts enhance robustness without major dependency on visual data.

+4. **Noise to Both**:
+   - PL provides a substantial gain (+0.09) in the most challenging scenario.
+   - Demonstrates the ability of prompts to optimize cross-modal interactions, ensuring stable performance even under severe noise.

 ### **Resource Efficiency**

 | Method         | Total Memory (GiB) | Training Memory (GiB) | Memory Saving | Time per Epoch |
 |----------------|---------------------|-----------------------|---------------|----------------|
 | Fine-Tuning    | 95.12              | 93.89                | -             | 1 min          |
 | Prompt Learning| 17.85              | 13.62                | **82.3%**     | **2.4 sec**    |

+#### **Key Insights:**
+1. **Memory Usage**:
+   - PL significantly reduces total memory usage by **82.3%**, lowering computational demands.
+   - This is achieved by learning only a small set of prompt parameters, unlike FT, which updates the entire model.

+2. **Training Memory**:
+   - PL uses **13.62 GiB** compared to **93.89 GiB** in FT.
+   - Such drastic memory savings make PL scalable for larger datasets and models, particularly in resource-constrained environments.

+3. **Training Time**:
+   - PL requires only **2.4 seconds per epoch**, a **96% reduction** compared to FT (1 minute per epoch).
+   - This efficiency is particularly critical for large-scale or real-time applications where training time is a bottleneck.

+### 📊 **Overall Analysis**
+Prompt Learning (PL) not only achieves competitive or superior performance compared to Fine-Tuning (FT) in noisy and missing modality scenarios but also drastically improves computational efficiency.
+These results establish PL as a practical and scalable solution for multimodal learning in resource-constrained or real-world environments.

 ---